TurgayTurk/About-Me/README.md

 - 👋 Hi, I’m Turgay
-- 👀 I’m interested in programming (C#), Aviation, Movies, F#1 and anything fun ;)
+- 👀 I’m interested in programming (C#), Aviation, Movies, F1 and anything fun ;)
-- 🌱 I’m developing Web applications in .Net
+- 🌱 I’m currently developing web applications in .NET
 - 💞️ I’m looking to collaborate on MudBlazor projects.
-- 📫 Feel free to email me...
+- 📫 Feel free to reach out to me via email!

 <!---
 TurgayTurk/TurgayTurk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.